-Luma tungsten wire and Luma tungsten-rhenium wire is used as charge wire in several different application areas.
+Luma tungsten wire is used as charge wire in several different application areas.
 Supplying high quality wire made by different raw materials and with different surface finishes, Luma is a highly appreciated supplier to manufacturers working within this application area.

-As the charge wire is exposed to high voltage and expected to give precise results for repetitive cycles; Luma tungsten wire and tungsten-rhenium wire are popular materials due to their high strength and durability.
+As the charge wire is exposed to high voltage and expected to give precise results for repetitive cycles; Luma tungsten wire is a popular material due to their high strength and durability.

 A charge wire is used to create a field of positive and negative charges.
 These charges create an electrostatic field used in for example digital printers, air cleaners and electrostatic separators.

 Depending on type of application the choice between raw materials, for example Luma tungsten wire differs.
 But also the surface finish, such as clean, oxidized or gold plated.

 Below are some examples of application areas using Luma wire as charge wire.